-Without evidence, it’s hard to know who is right and who is wrong in these situations.
+Without evidence, it’s almost impossible to know who is right and who is wrong in these situations.
 Wouldn’t it be better to have a recording of everything that happens with your fleet vehicles on the road?
-That’s exactly the idea behind the rise of dashboard cameras, or dash cams.
+That’s exactly the idea behind the rise of dashboard cameras, or dashcams, especially dual-facing dashcams.

 Dashcam technology is making our roads safer, both for fleet drivers and for the public at large.
 What started out as simple video recording devices has come a long way.
-At first, a dashcam was a big, bulky box that took up a lot of your windshield space and provided grainy, often unusable footage.
-Today, most are just a few inches across and can even provide high-definition video.
+At first, a dashcam was a big, bulky box that took up a lot of your windshield space and provided grainy, often unusable, footage.
+Today, most are just a few inches across and usually now provide high-definition video.

 Lately, it’s become common to see dashcam footage on YouTube or even on the nightly news.
 Videos capturing near misses, fraudulent activity, and even touching moments have gone viral.
 People are beginning to see how valuable dashcams are in fighting false claims against them.
 This, combined with a general growth in concern for safety, has led to a rise in popularity across the country.

 How Dash Cams Have Impacted Safety On The Road